Emil Krafth: Newcastle United

-Krafth signed a four-year deal with Premier League club Newcastle United on 8 August 2019 after the side reached a £5m deal with Amiens SC.
+Krafth signed a four-year deal with Premier League club Newcastle United on 8 August 2019 after the side reached a £5m deal with Amiens.
 Upon joining the club, he said: "It feels really good.
 It's been a busy couple of days, but finally I'm here.
 I'm very happy to sign for Newcastle and I can't wait to start training with the guys.
 When a Premier League team wants to sign you, of course you are happy.
 I know Newcastle is a big club, so I'm very happy to sign here and to be here right now.
 It's a good moment in my career to take a step forward.
 The plans Newcastle had for me, I felt like they was fitting me perfectly, so that was why I chose Newcastle."

 He made his debut for the club on 19 August 2019, as Newcastle were defeated 3–1 by Norwich City.
 Krafth then made five more starts for the next two months for the side.
 Following this, he was dropped to the substitute bench when manager Steve Bruce began using Javier Manquillo and DeAndre Yedlin.
-On 5 December 2019 Krafth made his first appearance for Newcastle United in two months, coming on as a late substitute in a 2–0 win against Sheffield United.
+On 5 December 2019, Krafth made his first appearance for Newcastle United in two months, coming on as a late substitute in a 2–0 win against Sheffield United.
 He then started in the third round of the FA Cup against Rochdale, as they drew 1–1.
 However, Krafth suffered ankle injury against Everton on 21 January 2020 and was substituted in the 28th minute.
-When the season was suspended because of the COVID-19 pandemic, he made fourteen appearances for Newcastle United and recovered from the injury.
-Once the season resumed behind closed doors, Krafth didn't make an appearance until on 1 July 2020 when he started the whole game, in a 4–1 win against Bournemouth.
+When the season was suspended because of the COVID-19 pandemic, he had made fourteen appearances for Newcastle United and recovered from the injury.
+Once the season resumed behind closed doors, Krafth didn't make an appearance until on 1 July 2020, when he started the whole game in a 4–1 win against Bournemouth.
 This was followed up by setting up the club's first goal of the game, in a 2–2 draw against West Ham United.
 Following this, he appeared in the four out of the last five remaining league matches.
 At the end of the 2019–20 season, Krafth made twenty appearances in all competitions.

 On 14 May 2021, Krafth scored his first Newcastle goal in a 3–4 home league defeat to champions Manchester City.

 On 25 July 2022, Krafth extended his contract with Newcastle until June 2024.

 On 14 February 2024, Krafth signed a new one-year deal with Newcastle, running until June 2025.

 On 20 February 2025, Krafth extended his contract with the club once again, signing a one-year deal until the end of the 2025–26 season.
+He appeared as a substitute in the 2025 League Cup Final when Newcastle won their first trophy since 1969, and first domestic title since 1955.

+On 16 May 2026, Newcastle announced that Krafth would depart the club when his contract expired on 30 June.